chartjs/Chart.js/docs/charts/line.md

 * 'triangle'

 If the option is an image, that image is drawn on the canvas using [drawImage](https://developer.mozilla.org/en/docs/Web/API/CanvasRenderingContext2D/drawImage).

+If the option is a Function, it must take in two parameters - index and dataset - and return a pointStyle of either one of the above point options or an image.
+This can be used to draw a different point depending on the index of the point.

 ### Stepped Line
 The following values are supported for `steppedLine`: